adamzman/NodeRed_Niagara_Obix_Node/Variable/README.md

 ## Niagara Obix Variable Node
-Returns/Writes points to the Niagara using the obix protocol
+Returns/Writes points to the Niagara using the obix protocol. **Can only read the 'out' value of a control point, and write to the 'set' value.**

 - **Path** - Used to indicate which variable/point you want to interact with...
 Path starts after config... ex. config/TestFolder/TestPoint, only take "TestFolder/TestPoint".
 - **Action** - Pick whether you want to read or write to a specific variable/point in the station's config folder.